jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_hw_mal_priortest/Readme.md

 # Analysis of male height using priors derived from posterior estimates of Matsigenka females.
-Tests robustness of results to changes in informative priors.
+Tests robustness of results to changes in informative priors (Appendix D.8).

 <br/>
 Steps to reproduce the analysis: